Submitted by Robert Blevins, author of Into The Blast – The True Story of D.B. Cooper:

 Over the last five years or so, serious rifts developed within the Cooper community.
 Websites were pitted against each other.
 Hate-based comments were made publicly about others.
 At the Dropzone thread on Cooper, the single biggest discussion on the case with more than 60,000 postings, spammers began putting up hard core pornography in an effort to get the site shut down.
 The spammers were supported by other Cooper investigators and fans who thought The D.B.
 Cooper Forum run by Dave Brown of Florida should be the ONLY active discussion on the case.
 One of the biggest voices in Cooperland, Bruce Smith of the Mountain News, began allowing hate-based comments at HIS site as well.
 Good and solid projects that would have helped forward interest by the public and the media regarding the case…ended up on the trash heap…because no one could get along and everyone wanted to be King of Cooperland.
 There were more incidents than this writer can count, and in the end I gave it all a failing grade.

 The staff at Adventure Books of Seattle has been involved publicly with the D.B.
 Cooper case since about 2008, and we hoped that THIS year would be better.
-None of this worked out, but not all of it was due to jealousy from others, negativity, or hatred.
+Meh.
+Not that good.
 For example, our planned Cooper Campout for 2020 was canceled due to the pandemic.
 A real disappointment for both us and the people who wanted to attend, it was to be the biggest one yet.

 Another disappointment for us was when we refused to re-sign the movie option for the first-ever dramatic feature film on the Cooper case.
 There were a number of reasons we decided to bail on participating in this movie, but the biggest one was the script.
 It was about as close to the truth on the Cooper case as Donald Trump’s latest advice on Covid-19.
 We bailed.
 Full details on why are HERE at the Cooper discussion thread at Dropzone dot com, the website for skydivers.
 Better you read about it there, because as they say…it’s COMPLICATED.
 I had no regrets deciding to forego the money offered by these film production companies and let the movie project vanish.